 This one causes great debate as many people love leopard print – but it’s best left to a pair of shoes rather than something in your home.
 Leopard print tends to look tacky when applied to home décor.

-In the 80’s and 90s faux paint finishes (such as sponge painting) saw a huge revival.
-But they were so overdone that now any walls with a faux finish look totally dated.
-If you’ve got them in your home consider painting over them.
+In the ’80s and 90s, faux paint finishes (such as sponge painting) saw a huge revival.
+But they were so overdone that now any walls with a faux finish look dated.
+If you’ve got them in your home, consider painting over them.
 It will instantly freshen your room.

 Live.
 Laugh.
 Love.
-Words and phrases displayed throughout the house makes it feel like you’re living in a self-help book.
+Words and phrases displayed throughout the house make it feel like you’re living in a self-help book.

-Having said all of this, there’s no accounting for some tastes and we're all bound to make some decorating mistakes.
+There’s no accounting for some tastes, and we're all bound to make some decorating mistakes.
 When it comes to your own home follow your instincts.
-After all, you’re the one who lives there and you need to love it.
+After all, you’re the one who lives there, and you need to love it.
 Just don’t put carpet in the bathroom.
 Seriously.